lanejere5/lanej5/README.md

 ### Hi! 👋

-I'm a mathematician and programmer who is looking for work as a data scientist!
+I'm a mathematician specializing in machine learning, statistics, and geometry.

 You can also find me on [LinkedIn](https://linkedin.com/in/lanej5).